 The Unwind Series by Neal Shusterman - Another series that made me emotionally sick from reading it, it was so sad and heartbreaking but I love it.
 Would hate to live in the Unwind universe, but it's a fantastic story.

 Lord of the Rings -

 Frodo - I've loved him since I was six years old.
-No, seriously, I had a crush on him when I was six-seven and then again when the movies came out when I was ten to twelve, lol.
+No, seriously, I had a crush on him when I was six-seven (That is, when I wasn't turning him into a girl) and then again when the movies came out when I was ten to twelve, lol.
 I know some people thought and still think Elijah Wood is/was too young to play Frodo, but I thought and still think that he was and is the best person to play Frodo.
 He portrayed him exactly how I imagine dear Mister Frodo to be like; warm, caring, cheerful, loyal, completely true to his cause.

 Sam - I'm sad to say that I didn't respect loyal, brave, sturdy Samwise when I was younger.
 He, when I was a child, was simply the sidekick to me, I didn't appreciate him as I should have or as I do now.
 Now, as an adult, I understand just how much he is the unsung Hero of the books.
 If it weren't for dear old Sam, the One Ring may (and probably wouldn't) never have been destroyed and all of Middle Earth would have fallen into shadow.
 Samwise Gamgee: Making Frying Pan's cool since 2001.
 Who knew frying pan's made awesome weapons?
 Sam did!
 'I think I'm finally getting the hang of this'

 Pippin - Because, honestly, who can not love Pip?
 As annoying as the poor little guy is at times, he's heart is in the right place.